rvion/CushyStudio/README.md

 ## 5.3.
 Q: Any plans for a paid version of **CushyStudio**?

 **A**: No, and that's a promise. **CushyStudio** will always be free and open source.
 While I do have plans to offer complementary services (like cloud GPU services), the core of **CushyStudio** will remain free for all.
-Again, I simply wish to prevent unauthorized resale or commercialization of **CushyStudio** as a service.
+Again, I simply wish to prevent the unauthorized resale or commercialization of **CushyStudio** as a service.

 Thank you for your understanding and patience in going through this agreement.
 Together, let's make **CushyStudio** better for everyone! 💪🎉

 # 6. Theming

 Full theming capabilities using **DaisyUI** themes.